Responsible

 Precise definition of a problem or hypothesis

 In order be able to properly confirm or deny a scientific principle, it is necessary to define that principle in terms that are clear to proponent and skeptic alike.
-The claim "famous people die in groups of three" is impossible to test since different people can have different opinions about when a group starts or ends, or who counts as famous.
-We can improve the hypothesis by defining a person as famous if their death is reported on the front page of at least half of the top ten newspapers in the United States.
+The claim "famous people die in groups of three" is impossible to test since different people can have different opinions about when a group starts or ends, or who should be considered famous.
+A possible way to improve this hypothesis might be to define a person as famous if their death is reported on the front page of at least half of the top ten newspapers in the United States.
 A new "group" could be started whenever a week goes by without any such deaths.
 At this point we would have a statement that can be tested (and will probably fail to be found accurate).
 Proponents could claim a different criterion, such as using the top ten newspapers worldwide instead of American ones and using ten days instead of a week to separate groups.
 The new hypothesis would have to be tested independently.

-When a hypothesis is well stated, those who believe it and those who don't should at least agree on what actual observations would support it and what would contradict it.
-We should also be able to determine how likely it is that the observed evidence might have happened by chance.
+When a hypothesis is well stated, those who believe it and those who don't should at least agree on what actual observations would support the hypothesis and what would contradict it.
+We should also be able to determine how likely it is that the observed evidence might have occurred by chance.
+After carefully collecting enough data, scientists should then be able to agree on whether the hypothesis is telling us something real about the world.

 The null hypothesis: A is unrelated to B